Jhr-4/portfolio/docs/05-components.md

 For detailed documentation on these specialized component implementations:
 - See `docs/07-d3vis-implementation.md` for D3.js visualization components
 - See `docs/08-rag-implementation.md` for RAG chat system components

-## Icon System

-### Icons Implementation

-Our site uses a combination of Google Material Icons and Lucide React icons for consistent, recognizable UI elements across all pages.

-**Implementation:**
-- Google Material Icons loaded via CDN in layout.tsx
-- Lucide React icons imported directly in components
-- Icons follow the site's color system, using primary and accent colors for interactive elements
-- Default size set to match our typography scale (typically 24px for standard UI elements)

-**Usage Examples:**
-- Navigation: Menu icon from Lucide React in the mobile menu
-- Actions: External links, code snippets, and other functional indicators
-- States: Success, Error, Warning, and Information indicators
-- Content: Document, File, and Media type indicators

-**Accessibility:**
-- All icons used in UI components include appropriate ARIA labels
-- Interactive icons have proper focus states and keyboard accessibility
-- Non-decorative icons include alternative text for screen readers